GOOF: When Ducky talks about Arnett also being murdered, he uses the term "infer." The correct term in that sentence would be "imply," not "infer."

 GOOF: Abby said that the barbell weights were cleaned with acetate.
 She likely meant acetone, an organic solvent used as a degreaser, in fingernail polish remover and paint thinners.

 TRIVIA: The name of the sandwich shop operator is named Will Sutton - also the name of a famous bank robber in the 30s and 40s who was on the FBI's Most Wanted List, who was the first to be nicknamed "Slick Willie."

-GOOF: At times, NCIS episode use a reference to some prior episodes.
+GOOF: At times, NCIS episodes use a reference from some prior episodes.
 In this episode, the dead victim was a blogger, who accused NCIS of covering up the death of a Navy Lieutenant Ron Arnett, who died on a car crash.
 However, when the team huddled for their usual brain storming session and on the plasma appeared a picture of Ron Arnette; it was the picture of who was known as Michael Arnett from episode 5x05 "Leap of Faith."
 Navy Seal Michael Arnett was shot dead while threatening to jump off a roof.